 The Takeaway

-A nonprofit differs from a foundation in key ways.
-How you receive money is not the same – and what you do with the money you receive.
-Foundations often award grants to nonprofits and charities.
+Foundations, charities, and nonprofits differ in many key ways.
+How you receive money is not the same – and what you do with the money you receive differs, as well.

 Like businesses, nonprofit organizations sometimes need cash to achieve their objectives and to expand.
 Many nonprofits qualify for grants, which is money you will not need to pay back.